My Dog Killed A Bird, What Do I Do?

 Breeds that are more prone to killing birds

-All dog breeds can kill birds, as it’s in their DNA, but there are some breeds that are more prone to it than others.
+All dog breeds can kill birds, as it’s in their DNA, but some breeds are more prone to it than others.
 These are typically the dogs who have a high prey drive and have been bred to hunt.

 Continue Reading: Why Do Dogs Urinate On The Road?